raceintospace/raceintospace/doc/manual/manual.md

 ### The Flagpole

 Click on the flag to end your turn.
 New to RIS 2.0, if you have no missions planned for next turn a warning will pop up: it's easy to forget to schedule a mission, especially in the middle of the game.
-If you have any scheduled for launch _this_ season, you will be given one last chance to review each one and give a final go-ahead, or instead scrub the flight.
+If you have any scheduled for launch _this_ season, you will be given one last chance to review each and either give a final go-ahead or instead scrub the flight.
 This final confirmation screen can be especially important when you have two missions scheduled and the first suffers a catastrophic failure: you will get a final confirmation screen for the second flight, along with current Safety figures, and can cancel a mission that's suddenly become unacceptably dangerous.

 ![Watching your mission unfold](image_22.png)

 When your turn ends and your missions launch, you will watch them unfold.
-Dummy tests and Unmanned Docking tests will display only the launch, but probes and manned missions show the whole thing (except Mars, Jupiter, and Saturn probes, since they take several turns to arrive).
+Dummy tests and Unmanned Docking tests will show only the launch, but probes and manned missions play the whole thing (except Mars, Jupiter, and Saturn probes, since they take several turns to arrive).
 On either side of the movie mission you will see still images of space hardware and other things space-related; at the bottom you'll see the mission's status box, which displays the die rolls for each step of the mission.
 The colored bars represent your chances for success on that step; note that in the above example, the first step (Launch) has a taller bar, because the rocket has a higher safety than the capsule.
 The green represents the number rolled against your hardware; the dotted lines are markers for 25%, 50%, and 75%.
 The yellow caps at the top of the second and third bars are safety added by crew skill, in this case Capsule Pilot.

 ![Step Failure Screen](image_23.png)

 A red bar means a failed roll, which will be followed by a Step Failure screen.
 Sometimes the problem is repaired by the crew, especially if your hardware was pretty safe to begin with.
-Occasionally a close call will lead Mission Control to recommend scrubbing the flight, as above.
-When this happens, the rest of the mission will suffer a random penalty of 1-20% whether you scrub or not; this option simply allows you to reduce the number of rolls you still have to make.
-It may be a good idea to scrub a Moon landing if this happens just before descending to the surface, for instance.
+Occasionally a close call will lead Mission Control to scrub a flight&mdash;or recommend scrubbing, as above.
+When the latter happens, the rest of the mission will suffer a random penalty of 1-20% whether you scrub or not; this option simply allows you to reduce the number of rolls you still have to make.
+It may be a good idea to scrub a Moon landing, for instance, if this happens just before descent to the surface.

 Other times, especially if your hardware is under-researched, you'll suffer a failure of some kind.
 On unmanned missions this  will fail the whole mission.
 On a manned flight, if the failed roll was for a step affected by crew skill, the crew member who failed the roll will show after the dice roll result (as above).
 Prior to RIS 2.0, the crew member's name was underlined instead.